 - Make sure the oxygen is flowing.

-Call your child's doctor if your child is on oxygen and is:
+Call your child's provider if your child is on oxygen and has any of the following:

 - Breathing faster than usual